 Pollution aside, one of the main things that has really propelled me to cut back on plastic is the harm is does to our bodies.
 Many of the chemicals used in manufacturing plastic are toxic and disruptive to our health, in particular our endocrine (hormone) system.

-So apart from our pollution issue, here are 2 key ingredients to look out for in plastics:
+Apart from our pollution issue, here are 2 key ingredients to look out for in plastics:

 -BPA & alternatives.
 BPA is one of the most commonly known chemicals in plastic that has been shown to create hormone imbalances, creating negative developmental, reproductive, neurological and immune effects in humans.
 Research has linked long-term BPA exposure to birth defects and cancer.
 Nowadays, BPA is finally being removed from many plastic items, but I’ve read that recent studies are showing that the chemicals used to replace it are not much better.